Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Key Points of Growing Weed

-- Avoid non-organic soil supplements with fertilizers, soil from your backyard, or planting outside in the dirt for your plant health.
+• Skip backyard soil.
+Avoid non-organic soil with added fertilizers, dirt from your backyard, or planting straight into the ground.
+These can harm your plant’s health.

-- Look for high-quality potting soil, organic soil, or coco coir (coconut shell-based soil), and potting mixes.
+• Choose quality mediums.
+Look for high-quality potting soil, organic soil, coco coir (made from coconut husk), or a reliable potting mix.

 Soil Options for Growing Weed

-Whether growing indoors or outdoors, we found the following living soils to be most suitable for cannabis plants:
+Whether you’re growing indoors or outdoors, the following living soils are some of the most suitable choices for cannabis plants:

 Unfertilized Potting Soil